 Of course, if you call yourself a gamer, youâ€™ve no doubt already read about all these features and more â€“ itâ€™s getting pretty hard to avoid hearing about Twilight Princess.
 Still, all of this hype is being generated for a reason: this game is looking like one of the best of 2006, if not the best â€“ so do yourself a favour and check this out when the Wii launches on December 7.

-The Good: Zelda is finally here, well in a couple of weeks!
+Pros: Zelda is finally here, well in a couple of weeks!

-The Bad: Hey, no bad here!
+Cons: Hey, no bad here!